 - Green initiative: Having a strong sense of purpose, nearly two-third of Gen Z want to purchase from brands that have a mission and stand for something (Kantar Consulting’s report).
 Gen Z cares about environmental problems and wants to make a positive impact on the world.
 Corporates are demanded to showcase their values and eco-consciousness in order to win over this generation’s heart.

 - Diversity: Gen Z is the generation that challenges all stereotypes.
-They are fighting for gender discrimination and toxic masculinity that limits people to be what makes them feel comfortable.
+They are fighting against gender discrimination and toxic masculinity that limits people to be what makes them feel comfortable.
 They are encouraging others to freely express themselves despite outdated social norms.
 As a move to an open and gender-fluid world, genderless products and men’s’ cosmetics are reaching new heights in demands.

 With a young population and increasing purchasing power, Southeast Asia is predicted to become the next consumer powerhouse in the world, which is largely contributed by Gen Z’s rapid adoption of E-commerce.
 Dentsu study also shows that more than half of Gen Z spend more than $30 a month for online shopping, which is considered a fairly large amount compared to the regions’ GDP per capita.
 The total spending is set to account for 34% of consumption growth by 2030.